TheOceanCleanupAlgorithms/ADVECT/README.md

 ## Installation Instructions
 1. In a terminal, clone this repository and navigate to its root.
-2. Install ADVECTOR as a package by running
+2. Install ADVECT as a package by running
    ```
    pip install .
    ```